KickItLikeShika/E-learning/README.md

 - Only enrolled users can add a review(add feedback, add rank -must be out of 5-) for a course, and they are also allowed to edit the review or delete it.
 But instructors for this course can not add reviews.

 - Enrolled users can submit there answers, and the grading system will grade the answers.
 Instructors can not submit answers.

+- If the user submitted more than one answer of the same question only the last submission will be considered.

 # Database Design